 - deduction.
 MPHA excludes all income for adult, full-time students (other than the head of household, co-head, or spouse). - g) Changes in Fair Market Rents (FMRs): MPHA waived the requirement that the agency conduct reasonable rent determinations on all HCV units when there is a five percent year-over-year decrease in the FMR in effect 60 days before the contract anniversary.
 MPHA conducts reasonable rent determinations at the time of initial lease-up, at the time of owner rent increases, and any other times deemed appropriate by MPHA.
 MPHA conducts research and market analysis on local rents.
-In 2020, we intend to explore updating our payment standards to reflect this local market analysis as way of increasing choice for families. - h) Flat Subsidy Reasonable Accommodation: As a reasonable accommodation for individuals with qualifying disabilities, MPHA may provide a higher subsidy for accessible units. - i) Mixed Families: For families with mixed immigration status, MPHA will deduct 10% from the flat subsidy amount.
-This 10% deduction is a flat deduction from the subsidy amount, regardless of the number of ineligible family members in the household. - j) Mitigating rent increases in cases of subsidy conversion: MPHA may mitigate and/or phase in rent increases for households that formerly lived in Section 9 public housing and moved to MPHA's PBV program through a subsidy conversion program (such as RAD or Section 18), as permitted under the MTW Agreement and program regulations.
+In 2022, we intend to explore updating our payment standards to reflect this local market analysis as way of increasingchoice for families. - h) Flat Subsidy Reasonable Accommodation: As a reasonable accommodation for individuals with qualifying disabilities, MPHA may provide a higher subsidy for accessible units. - i) Mixed Families: For families with mixed immigration status, MPHA will deduct 10% from the flat subsidy amount.
+This 10% deduction is a flat deduction from the subsidy amount, regardless of the number of ineligible family members in the household. - j) Mitigating rent increases in cases of subsidy conversion: MPHA may mitigate and/or phase in rent increases for households that formerly lived in Section 9 public housing and moved to MPHA's PBV program through a subsidy conversion program (such as RAD or Section 18), as permitted under the MTW Agreement and program regulations. - k) Triennial Recertification for All Families: All households will undergo recertification once every three years.
+MPHA will perform recertification on a rolling basis, with approximately 1/3 of families recertified each year.